Plezure whisky blending water

 Most mineral waters are not designed for dilution.
 They are designed for the glass.
 Plezure begins from a different premise: what does this water do when it meets whisky?

 High-TDS water competes with the spirit.
-Carbonated water with aggressive bubbles disrupts the nose before the whisky opens.
+Carbonation lowers pH and pushes aromatics off the surface before the whisky opens.
 Over-soft water kills the structure.
 Plezure resolves all three tensions.

 Every batch is tested against three whisky styles before release: an Indian single malt at tropical-aging intensity, a peated Islay, and a delicate Speyside.
 Plezure must perform across all three.